netbeast/react-native-android-widget-poc/README.md

 * Your React Native app, bundles all the JS, even the one corresponding to your widget and services.
 It is the main [Activity](https://developer.android.com/reference/android/app/Activity.html) of the Android realm.
 * A [WidgetProvider](https://developer.android.com/reference/android/appwidget/AppWidgetProvider.html) is meant to render the view onto your Android desktop and also to listen for the events (button presses) that will be sent to your app.
 It is then, a Broadcast receiver that can process in Java different intents, before it reaches the JS side.
-* An [Headless JS task](https://facebook.github.io/react-native/docs/headless-js-android.html) is the React Native approach to an Android Service.
+* A [Headless JS task](https://facebook.github.io/react-native/docs/headless-js-android.html) is the React Native approach to an Android Service.
 This part will process the intents (events) coming from your WidgetProvider.
 * A custom [Native Module](https://facebook.github.io/react-native/docs/native-modules-android.html) is used to bridge the JS realm with the AppWidgetProvider.

 If you take a look at the AndroidManifest.xml you can see how the Android relevant parts are declared to the system: